What Is Compulsory Voting?

 Is It a Crime Not to Vote in Compulsory Voting Countries?

-In some countries, it is a crime to skip the polls.
+In some countries, not voting is a crime.
+But, the penalty for not going to the polls is nominal.
 Most countries with compulsory voting laws have minor penalties or none at all.

 Unenforced Compulsory Voting